 How to succeed as an international manager in Denmark

 Being an international manager in Denmark can pose some challenges.
-Ram Pattiwar has worked in Denmark for 10 years and he shares his experiences and best advice with you.
+Ram Pattiwar has worked in Denmark for 13 years and he shares his experiences and best advice with you.

 When it comes to being an international manager in a new working culture in Denmark, Ram Pattiwar knows what he is talking about.
-He has been travelling to - and worked in - up to 25 different countries before he moved from India to Denmark in 2011 to work as Program Manager at FLSmidth.
+He has been travelling to - and worked in - up to 25 different countries before he moved from India to Denmark in 2011 to work as Global Manager at FLSmidth.

 At some point he managed a team of around 20 people across Denmark, Brazil, Germany, India, and USA.
 Working with people management in various setups has given him quite a lot of experience which he shared with us.